 When Hercules-who was well known for fathering children all over Greece- falls in love with Iola, it is more than Dejanira can bear, and desperately fearing abandonment she places a little of the centaur’s poisonous blood on her husband’s famous lion-skin shirt causing his skin to burn instantly.
 In great pain Hercules jumps into a nearby funeral pyre, and stricken with grief Dejanira takes her own life shortly after.
 A tragic tale indeed!

 In astrology, the position of Dejanira indicates our susceptibility to abuse or the places we feel vulnerable to abuse.
 Nessus points to our potential abusive or predatory tendencies.
-In synastry charts where couples have these asteroids in hard aspect issues of abuse and sometimes dangerous liaisons, are highlighted- although this is not always the case and layers of complexity refuse any forgone conclusions.
+In synastry charts where couples have these asteroids in hard aspect issues of abuse and sometimes dangerous liaisons, are highlighted.

 Clues to the complexity of this duo are to be found in the myth itself.
 Firstly, why is Dejanira so riddled with insecurity to begin with?
 While it is clear that she has married a philandering husband, what is not clear is what drives her- a princess- into a situation where she is repeatedly disrespected.

 And what of Nessus’s revenge from beyond the grave?
-This speaks of legacies, feuds, and unresolved issues passed down through lifetimes.
+This speaks of legacies, feuds, and unresolved issues passed down through generations (inter-generational trauma).
 There is no redemption in this story, everyone ends up dead.
 But at least then there is a sense that the feud, or curse, or bad blood has finally come to an end.

 In her desperate love of her husband, Dejanira’s fears are more than realised in the demise of both of them.